kubedb/docs/docs/guides/elasticsearch/failover/failover.md

 ```

 As the PetSets bring pods back up (each reattaching its own PVC), the master-eligible nodes rediscover each
-other, elect a master once both are reachable again, and data nodes reattach their shards from disk.
+other, elect a master once a majority (`2` of `3`) is reachable again, and data nodes reattach their shards
+from disk.
 Cluster
 health transitions `red` → `yellow` → `green` as shards are recovered from local data first, and any
 missing replicas are rebuilt.